- Cancer Treatment

 - If general anesthesia will be used, you will need to fast prior to the procedure.
 If local anesthesia will be used, no preparation is needed; however, if you are on blood thinners, your doctor will likely have you stop them several days in advance.
 You should also stop taking aspirin, some anti-inflammatory medications, and any supplements that may increase the risk of bleeding.
 These details should be discussed when the biopsy is scheduled.

-How do I interpret the results of a pathology report?
+How do I get the results of the test?

-- The following paragraphs of the report generally include the specific technical information involved in obtaining and processing of the sample.
-The details of the diagnosis can also be found here.
+- The details of the diagnosis are found on the final pathology report.
 Because reports are generated for other medical professionals, the terminology is often medically oriented and can be difficult to interpret.
+Talk with your healthcare team about your results.